ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 - "rs1_osc", which the client can use to request an access token for the OSCORE profile and targeting only that RS.
 That is, the client specifies this audience when requesting the access token T2.

 Alternatively, the client could provide the AS with an explicit indication of the profile to use, according to which the AS is requested to issue an access token.
-For example, the client can rely on the 'ace_profile' parameter of the access token request, aligned with its revised semantics as specified in {{I-D.ietf-ace-workflow-and-params}}.
+For example, the client can rely on the 'ace_profile' parameter of the access token request, according to its revised semantics as specified in {{I-D.ietf-ace-workflow-and-params}}.

 Note that an RS has to be able to store at least one access token per PoP key.
 When specifically considering the Group OSCORE profile and the OSCORE profile, the RS can always store both corresponding access tokens T1 and T2, since they are always bound to different PoP keys.
 That is:

-- In the Group OSCORE profile, the PoP key is the client's public key, which is included in the client's authentication credential specified in the 'cnf' claim of the access token.
+- In the Group OSCORE profile, the PoP key is the client's public key, which is included in the client's authentication credential specified in the 'cnf' claim of the access token (when CWTs are used).

-- In the OSCORE profile, the PoP key is fundamentally an OSCORE Master Secret, which is specified within the OSCORE_Input_Material object of the 'cnf' claim of the access token.
+- In the OSCORE profile, the PoP key is fundamentally an OSCORE Master Secret, which is specified within the OSCORE_Input_Material object of the 'cnf' claim of the access token (when CWTs are used).

 The same approaches discussed above can be used in the case that the profile used for the access token T2 is instead the EDHOC and OSCORE profile defined in {{I-D.ietf-ace-edhoc-oscore-profile}}.
 In such a case, the same PoP key might be bound to both T1 and T2, i.e., if the client's public key is included both in the authentication credential that the client uses in the OSCORE group and in the authentication credential that the client uses as CRED_I (CRED_R) when running the EDHOC protocol in the forward (reverse) message flow (see {{Section A.2 of RFC9528}}).